New Legal Protections for Carpenters and Concrete Workers

 The intent of Labor Law § 241(6) is to ensure the safety of those working in all areas of construction, excavation, and demolition.
 The statute mandates compliance with the Commissioner of Labor’s rules, including any nondelegable duty imposed on owners and contractors set forth in those rules.
 In Mr. Morris’ case, the Court found such nondelegable duty in the mandate set forth in 12 NYCRR 23-2.2 (a), which states that “forms” be “braced or tied together so as to maintain position and shape”, must be applied to the initial phase of assembling the forms, as well as the subsequent pouring stage.

-Concrete is widely used for making architectural structures, foundations, walls, pavements, bridges, highways and poles.
+Concrete is widely used for making foundations, walls, pavements, bridges, highways and poles.
 Concrete is used in large quantities almost everywhere there is a need for infrastructure.
 The amount of concrete used worldwide, ton for ton, is twice that of steel, wood, plastics, and aluminum combined.

 Concrete work is an extremely dangerous activity.
 In addition to injuries caused by blow-outs and collapses during pouring phase, the assembly of the heavy concrete forms is often just as hazardous.
 For these reasons, we consider this decision to be a major victory for worker safety.
 The Court’s decision has resulted in increased protections for workers during the assembly of concrete forms, not just during the pouring phase.